Reducing car journeys by half by 2030

 • Local authorities and public bodies will be required to provide electrification points in all public car parks and regulate to ensure there is provision in private car parks with capacity for more than 100 vehicles.

-• We will establish a National Advice Service to advise householders on installing domestic charging for electric vehicles and the use of additional charging sources such as Solar panels.
+• We would establish a National Advice Service to advise householders on installing domestic charging for electric vehicles and the use of additional charging sources such as Solar panels.
 We will support cost effective charging in the workplace.

-• We will work with public bodies to phase out all petrol and diesel cars from the public sector fleet by 2025, with no new petrol and diesel light commercial vehicles purchased by 2027.
+• We would work with public bodies to phase out all petrol and diesel cars from the public sector fleet by 2025, with no new petrol and diesel light commercial vehicles purchased by 2027.

-View other A Connected Wales policies
+View other Transport policies